sertac2003/EnRF24/README.md

 Enrf24
 ======

-nRF24L01+ Transceiver Library for Energia, geared for simplicity.
+nRF24L01+ Transceiver Library for Arduino, geared for simplicity.